Rating:

 Critics argue yeast ingredients can be linked to allergies.
 This may be true, but (like all allergies) only if your particular dog is allergic to the yeast itself.

-Judging by its ingredients alone, Simply Right Exceed Dog Food appears to be a below-average kibble.
+Judging by its ingredients alone, Simply Right Exceed Dog Food looks like an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.